 The care component of the dementia care program is based more on a social rather than a medical model of care.
 Personal autonomy and competencies are emphasized.
 Residents can participate in daily activities associated with a home-like environment.
 These kinds of opportunities are difficult, if not impossible, to offer in large care centres.

 Key elements of this model of care are:

 Admission is coordinated through the Vancouver Coastal Health Authority, Long Term Care Coordinator at Home Care Services at 604-741-0726.

 Good Samaritan Christenson Village is located about two blocks away from the center of town with a large treed site near community walking paths.
-The facility is named “Christenson Village” after the original owners of the property who dedicated this location for a seniors care center.
+The care home is named “Christenson Village” after the original owners of the property who dedicated this location for a seniors care centre.

 Monitored home safety devices, telephone support and emergency response services to improve quality of life and provide peace of mind.

 Assisted living services provide housing, hospitality services and personal care services for adults who can live independently and make decisions on their own behalf but require a supportive environment due to physical and functional health challenges.
 For more information visit the Government of BC website.